sensei-hacker/inavwiki/OSD-Hud-and-ESP32-radars.md

 **The ESP32 says "NoFC", it does not see the iNav flight controller**

-Check that all 4 wires 5V GND TX RX are connected Check that the port/UART the ESP32 is connected to is set with MSP enabled and speed is 115200 baud
+Check that all 4 wires 5V GND TX RX are connected, and check that the port/UART the ESP32 is connected to is set with MSP enabled and speed is 115200 baud.

 **Does it work with Betaflight ?**